LeeMangold/opengrc-docs/docs/installation.md

 This will run a number of commands, download the necessary dependencies, and set up the application for you.

 Note: If you need to run this command again, you must delete the database information first by either deleting the databases/opengrc.sqlite file or dropping/recreating your database.
 If you don't you will encounter errors.

+**Alternative**
+If you choose to install like like a traditional Laravel Application, you may do so, but be sure to run "php artisan db:seed" to load default permissions and get important setup steps taken care of.

 ---